HERA-Team/hera_mc/INSTALL.md

 If there is already an instance of the postgres server running, you may need to kill it:  `sudo pkill -u postgres`

-Create the database schema by running `alembic upgrade head` If desired, populate the configuration management tables by running the `cm_init.py` script.

-To update your local database, (after you pull hera_cm_db_updates and add line to mc_config.json), type `cm_init.py`

 ### Installing on Mac OS X with homebrew (not particularly recommended)